The 2023-2024 Panhellenic Executive Board

 The Vice President of Risk Management is responsible for educating the community on issues surrounding alcohol, drugs, sexual assault, mental health, etc. She serves as a resource for the risk managers from every Panhellenic chapter.
 She is also responsible for planning the IFC-PHA tailgate and working with all of the necessary stakeholders.
 She works with the IFC VP of Risk Management to oversee and coordinate all social event monitoring (SEM) for the two councils.

-The Vice President of External Affairs is responsible for several aspects of the Panhellenic Association.
+The Vice President of Community Affairs is responsible for several aspects of the Panhellenic Association.
 First, she serves as head of the Homecoming and Spring Fest committee to plan and organize various activities throughout the week.
 She attends meetings with the CMAST and represents the Panhellenic perspective.
 She also works with the Panhellenic sororities on improving inter-sorority, inter-council, and inter-community relations.
 She is the liaison between student organizations on campus and the Panhellenic Association.
 She oversees a committee of one academic/scholarship representative from each chapter, promotes superior scholarship, makes each chapter aware of scholarships, and decides on the winners of the annual scholarships awarded in the Spring.
 She also serves as a resource for any academic questions, concerns, or ideas from specific chapters.
 In addition, the VP of Community Excellence organizes and plans a variety of community service events for the women of PHA.
 She assists her cabinet in planning events with both on and off campus organizations in order to help women make a difference in surrounding areas.

 The Vice President of Public Relations is responsible for all marketing and communications related to the Panhellenic Association.
 This includes marketing community events, developing strategies for increasing awareness of the Panhellenic Association on campus, and creating promotional items.
 She oversees the PR Cabinet and also serves as a resource for all public relation chairs of every chapter.
 Finally, she is responsible for approving all PR t-shirt designs from the chapters.